Arnold Zweig: World War One

-In the 1920s, Zweig became attracted to the psychoanalytical theories of Sigmund Freud and underwent Freudian therapy himself.
-In March 1927 Zweig wrote to Freud asking permission to dedicate his new book to Freud.
-In the letter Zweig told Freud: "I personally owe to your psychological therapy the restoration of my whole personality, the discovery that I was suffering from a neurosis and finally the curing of this neurosis by your method of treatment."
+1920–1933

-Freud returned this ardent letter with a warm letter of his own, and the Freud-Zweig correspondence continued for a dozen years – momentous years in Germany's history.
-This correspondence is extensive and interesting enough to have been published in book form.
+In the 1920s, Zweig became attracted to the psychoanalytical theories of Sigmund Freud and underwent Freudian therapy.
+In March 1927 he wrote to Freud asking permission to dedicate his new book to him.
+In his letter Zweig told Freud: "I personally owe to your psychological therapy the restoration of my whole personality, the discovery that I was suffering from a neurosis and finally the curing of this neurosis by your method of treatment."
+Freud replied with a warm letter, and their correspondence continued for a dozen years, a momentous period in Germany's history.
+Their correspondence was published in book form.